SUMO252/SUMO/README.md

 <br /> Route1_rou.xml - The route of vehicles, trips, stops, etc.
 <br /> Pedestrains.rou.xml - Information regarding the pedestrian's route and type.
 <br /> Additional.add.xml - This file consists of added bus spots in the network.
 <br /> osm.sumocfg - This file takes the input from all the above-mentioned files to run the simulation accordingly.
+The vehicle_0(Yellow) picks up two passengers and, vehicle_1 (Red) picks up three passengers.

 # Output_SUMO